chainguard-dev/melange/docs/TESTING.md

         # Stuff goes here.
 ```

+## Using pipelines

+Not surprisingly you can also use predefined pipelines, just like in the build
+step by using `uses:` instead of `runs:`.
+You can specify the location of the
+predefined pipelines using the `--pipeline-dir` to point to the directory where
+the custom pipelines are located.

 ## Full example

 Here's a full example invocation, where I'm testing with my local mac, so just